bivorzk/AppProcessWatcher/README.md

 - Windows only
 - HTTP/3 and QUIC payloads cannot currently be decrypted
 - HTTPS inspection requires the target application to use the AppWatch proxy
+- JA4 fingerprints are available only for TLS connections that reach the inspecting proxy
+- WebSocket payloads are tunneled but are not decoded or displayed as HTTP request and response bodies
+- `gateway.discord.gg` bypasses TLS inspection and is not decrypted
 - Applications using certificate pinning may reject intercepted HTTPS traffic
 - Some applications may ignore proxy configuration
 - Protocols other than HTTP(S) can be observed at the network level, but their